Do you consider your employees an expense of doing business or a profit-contributing asset?

 - Measure and report the connection between employee productivity and progress toward company goals

-At GrowthForce, we have developed the One Page Scorecard with six charts that track employees’ productivity and their impact on company profitability.
+At GrowthForce, we have developed The People Scorecard with six charts that track employees’ productivity and their impact on company profitability.

 Prepared monthly, these charts measure the basics of income, gross profit and net income across both employees and the company.
 Depending on the company, an expanded scorecard might track sales figures and service indicators, as well as employee performance and retention.